theolivenbaum/resin/README.md

 <a name="scale" id="scale"></a>
 ##Scaling

-Increase responses per second by with more RAM and more caching abilities, faster CPU's and solid disks.
+Increase responses per second with more RAM and more caching abilities, faster CPU's and solid disks.

 ####Extreme scaling